Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 * **Format Database**

 	`bin/start-ssm.sh -format`

+   This command will start SSM service and format database meanwhile.
-   The script will drop all tables in the configured database and create all tables required by SSM.
+   The script will drop all tables in the database configured in druid.xml and create all tables required by SSM.

 * **Start SSM server**

-   SSM server requires HDFS superuser privielge to access some Namenode APIs.
-So please make sure the account you used to start SSM has the provilege.
+   SSM server requires HDFS superuser privilege to access some Namenode APIs.
+So please make sure the account you used to start SSM has the privilege.

    The start process also requires the user account to start the SSM server is able to ssh to localhost without providing password.